Using an air purifier for allergies, asthma and other health concerns

 Considering that the average person spends about 90% of their time indoors, it makes sense that families would want to improve their indoor air quality with an air purifier.
 And for the most part, the data backs up that move — even if the health benefits may be modest.
 Learn more about things you can do to improve your indoor air quality on he EPA Indoor Air Quality page.

 However, if you're shopping for an air purifier, there are a few things to know before splurging on the one with the best-sounding claims.
 For one thing, air purifiers are good at reducing smaller particles in the air, but not necessarily at reducing larger particles that settle on surfaces — like the dust, pet dander or pollen that can lead to allergic reactions.

-Also, there have been questions surrounding the safety of certain new technologies like ionizing devices and ozone generators.
+Also, there have been questions surrounding the safety of certain new technologies like ionizing devices and ozone generators, according to the Phys.org article, "Study uncovers safety concerns with ionic air purifiers."
 For this reason, experts recommend traditional filtration purifiers, including those that use activated carbon filters.

 Ultimately, air purification is just one tool for improving air quality.
-To see the maximum benefit, it's also important to control indoor pollutants and ventilate indoor areas.
+To see the maximum benefit, the American Lung Association Protect Yourself from Indoor Air Pollution page, it's also important to control indoor pollutants and ventilate indoor areas.
 With those three boxes checked, you'll be well on your way to cleaner, fresher air.